zacharyss99/NewsJuice/README.md

 ---

 ## In future milestones, we plan to:
-- Combine the `chatter`, `retriever`, and `TTS` into one large container since their work is highly interconnected.
 - Summarize the `conversation_data` that we store in the `llm_conversations` table as context for future user queries to get a sense of the user's preferences and provide the history of past conversations for better podcast generation.
 - Transition to interacting with the model with only speech rather than typing in the command line.
 - Build the interactive component of our model so that the user can interupt the podcast and ask followup questions.